30 May 2026

 Source: Private collection

-When I started to look for public evidence to add to that part of Helmut Nurmsalu’s life recorded in the files of the National Archives of Australia, I thought that it was scant.
+Meanwhile, thinking that Helmut was the more likely candidate, I started to look for public evidence to add to that part of his life recorded in the files of the National Archives of Australia, but it seemed scant.
 I thought his life story would be a brief one.

 Our Helmut was included only in a 1948 list of Estonians refugees who had resettled already in Australia, published at the end of the year in a Swedish newspaper, Stockholms-Tidningen Eestlastele (a mixture of Swedish and Estonian which translates as Stockholm Newspaper for Estonians).